straysheep-dev/linux-configs/hypervisors/vmware/README.md

 - Obtain the latest bundle installer from <https://www.vmware.com/go/getworkstation-linux>

-- [Uninstall](#uninstall) the currently installed version of VMware Workstation.
+- ***Optional:*** [Uninstall](#uninstall) the currently installed version of VMware Workstation.
+This will require two reboots to sign the new kernel modules.

 - [Install](#install) from the latest bundle installer.

-- Launch the VMware Workstation application, accept the license and walk through the prompts.

-With SecureBoot enabled, you may try to launch a VM here and receive an error that 'vmmon' cannot be found.
+This will automatically handle uninstalling the previous version.

-Re-sign the kernel modules just like before:
+- If SecureBoot is enabled, [sign the kernel modules](#signing-the-kernel-modules-recurring-updates) just like before:

 ```bash
 cd /var/lib/shim-signed/mok/